brunoyin/folaris/README.md

 ## Features

-* Run shell and Powershell commands on a hosting server via HTTP similar to WinRM without the integreted authentication.
+* Run shell and Powershell commands on a hosting server via HTTP similar to WinRM without the integrated authentication.
 * Works on any servers where a dotnet core app can run.
 That means Windows, Linux, MacOS.
 * The POST must be in correct JSON format, the JSON payload must be less than 3KB.
 * Upload files to the hosting server